Home

 By using these uniquely shaped castle graphic organizers, your students will be eager to complete the writing sections for their book report projects that will help them to build a strong and fortified castle.

-The Whipping Boy Castle Projects Bulletin Board Banner Display
+Medieval Castle Book Report Projects Classroom Bulletin Board Display

-This uniquely shaped castle book report project contains 11 worksheet templates that assemble into a large castle.
+This uniquely shaped castle book report project contains 11 worksheet templates that assemble into an extra large castle.
 The finished castle project measures 25 inches in width and 18 inches in height.

 This castle book report project includes the following: